Media Ministry Graduate Program (M.A.)

 - Three professional references

 - All transcripts for accredited colleges or universities previously attended

 Once a student is accepted, a $200 non-refundable deposit is due 30 days after notice of acceptance to reserve a place in the program.
 This deposit will be applied toward tuition charges when the student enrolls.
 Students accepted after May 1 should make this deposit as soon as they receive an acceptance letter.
 Accepted students who miss the deposit deadline may lose their place in the program.
 The deposit check should be made payable to Walla Walla University and sent to Walla Walla University, Center for Media Ministry, 204 South College Ave, College Place, WA 99324; the student's name and WWU ID number should be included to ensure proper credit.

-Director for the Center of Media Ministry
+Center of Media Ministry

 - (509) 527-2843